The Deal's Off

 Sabine took a mental inventory of which two handguns on her person would be most appropriate for the fight that was about to break out.
 Which ones would punch enough?
 Which ones could she reach in time?

-“But I suppose the money we save on paying you can be used on the body dispo-” Go time.
+“But I suppose the money we save on paying you can be used on the body dispo-”

 Sabine dove to her right.
 Sascha reached under her jacket and pulled her weapon.
-Clyde the Sawed-Off Machine Gun went from an unknown factor to the thing that was sawing the room in half in an instant.
+Clyde, the Sawed-Off Machine Gun went from an unknown factor to the thing that was sawing the room in half in an instant.
 The two guards to Sascha’s left didn’t have time to react before being cut down.
-The Ringleader and the remaining to did, however.
+The Ringleader and the remaining two did, however.
 By the time Sascha finished her opening sweep, the three of them were spread out, in concealment and all aiming their own weapons at the Tiburok woman.
 She was a fairly large target.

 But Sabine?
 Not so much.
 She popped out of her own concealment, a pistol in each hand and a shot aimed with both.
 The first hit a bodyguard through the side of the ribs, the other hit the ringleader just under the sternum.
 Judging by how the Ringleader started trying to get up and the bodyguard didn’t, she guessed he was wearing a plate carrier.